trappergor/cpp-docs.ru-ru/docs/standard-library/allocator-class.md

 ```

 ##  <a name="op_eq"></a>  allocator::operator=
- Назначает один объект allocator другому объекту allocator.
+ Assigns one allocator object to another allocator object.

 ```
 template <class Other>
 allocator<Type>& operator=(const allocator<Other>& right);
 ```

-### <a name="parameters"></a>Параметры
+### <a name="parameters"></a>Parameters
  `right`
- Объект allocator для назначения другому такому объекту.
+ An allocator object to be assigned to another such object.

-### <a name="return-value"></a>Возвращаемое значение
+### <a name="return-value"></a>Return Value
- Ссылка на объект allocator
+ A reference to the allocator object

-### <a name="remarks"></a>Примечания
+### <a name="remarks"></a>Remarks
- Оператор присваивания шаблона не выполняет никаких действий. Однако в целом объект allocator, назначенный другому объекту allocator, должен оцениваться как эквивалентный ему, и должно быть разрешено перемешивание выделения и освобождения объектов между этими двумя объектами allocator.
+ The template assignment operator does nothing.
+In general, however, an allocator object assigned to another allocator object should compare equal to it and permit intermixing of object allocation and freeing between the two allocator objects.

-### <a name="example"></a>Пример
+### <a name="example"></a>Example

 ```cpp
 // allocator_op_assign.cpp